 To ensure your management of a hazardous substance complies with the rules, we have developed and published EPA Notices.
 These consolidate and simplify many of these rules and replace many of the regulations currently under the Hazardous Substances and New Organisms Act (HSNO).
 EPA Notices are also easier than regulations to update or amend so we—and you—can be more responsive to new developments and technologies.

 We are also responsible for enforcing the rules for importers, manufacturers and suppliers of hazardous substances.

 Got questions?
 We are here to help.
 If you have questions about the changes since 1 December 2017, you can email us.

 How WorkSafe New Zealand can help you

-WorkSafe New Zealand enforces the rules relating to the use, handling and storage of hazardous substances in the workplace under the Health & Safety at Work Act (Hazardous Substances) Regulations 2017 (available on the New Zealand Legislation website).
+WorkSafe New Zealand enforces the rules relating to the use, handling and storage of hazardous substances in the workplace under the Health & Safety at Work Act (Hazardous Substances) Regulations 2017.
+The regulations are available on the New Zealand Legislation website.
 WorkSafe New Zealand also:

 implements the rules by providing guidance, managing the compliance certification regime, and developing more detailed and technical rules for some hazardous substances